Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • stick to a healthy diet;

-• avoid conditions of prolonged stress (driving a car, long flights by plane, being in a poorly ventilated room);
+• avoid states of prolonged stress (driving a car, long airplane flights, being in a poorly ventilated area);

-• sports only under the supervision of a physiotherapy specialist.
+• exercise only under the supervision of a physical therapy specialist.

-Preventive measures to prevent coronary artery disease are almost the same as the recommendations for maintaining health after hospital treatment of CHD.
+Preventive measures to prevent coronary artery disease are almost the same as recommendations for maintaining health after hospital treatment for CHD.

-Copying site materials is possible without prior approval in the event of an active indexed link to our site.
+Copying site materials is possible without prior approval if you install an active indexed link to our site.

 Depending on the nature of the disease, it is divided into two clinical forms - acute and chronic.
 Chronic ischemic heart disease is one of the most important problems of humanity.
 The disease is characterized by a high mortality rate due to cardiac arrest.
-More than 70% of people around the world die from this disease every year.
-Elderly people are more susceptible to hibs, of whom most are men aged 50-60.
+Every year, more than 70% of people around the world die from this disease.
+Elderly people are more susceptible to hibs, most of whom are men aged 50–60 years.

 The heart muscle (myocardium), thanks to the blood flow, consumes a lot of oxygen.
-With lesions of the heart muscle, its blood supply is disrupted or stopped.
+When the heart muscle is damaged, its blood supply is disrupted or stopped.
 The cause of this condition is cholesterol plaques that form on the walls of the coronary vessels of the myocardium.
 They interfere with the delivery of oxygen and other nutrients to the heart.
-As a result, a state of oxygen starvation develops - ischemia.
+As a result, a state of oxygen starvation develops – ischemia.

-Chronic ischemic heart disease is characterized by gradual development, in which the symptoms of the disease appear and disappear.
+Chronic ischemic heart disease is characterized by a gradual development, during which signs of the disease appear and disappear.
 If the disease is not treated at this stage, it will progress and can be fatal.

 In chronic ischemia, the following symptoms are expressed: